FernRP/FernRPExample/README.md

 Sorry I'm very busy and slow to update...

 ### Simple Example
-There is some simple scene, I am now busy with the implementation of the function, and have not yet started to do the artistic.
+There are some simple scenes, I am busy with the implementation of the function, and no time for art creation.

 ![](DocAssets/11-15-1.png)
 ![](DocAssets/11-15-2.png)